tomasrasymas/zyro-as-ml-frontend/README.md

-# Zyro as a frontend for machine learning project
+# Zyro as a frontend for machine learning project - sentiment prediction

 Tutorial how to use [Zyro web site builder](https://zyro.com/) as a frontend for machine learning project.